 Islay itself, home to some of the world’s most distinct whiskies, remains a close-knit community in which these kinds of coincidences happen all the time.
 A the end of our week we caught time to relax in the excellent Port Bar at Port Askaig, admiring their collection over a beer before our ferry back to the mainland.
 We got chatting to the barman, Sandy; as it turned out, Sandy’s wife is a cousin of Jim McEwan and Sandy himself, with his experience in mechanical engineering, had worked with Jim on refurbishing Bruichladdich’s old equipment.

 So just like that everything seemed to come full circle as we discussed Bruichladdich's revival, our most recent trip to Islay ending in much the same way as Brendan’s first began.
 This sort of experience is precisely why we recommend making the trip to enjoy the festival one year, and it is why so many people go back time after time.
-No doubt some of us will be there again next year and we look forward to many more coincidences and reunions.
+No doubt some of us will be there again next year in 2022 and we look forward to many more coincidences and reunions.